-In a video from 2007, Matt Cutts explains that Google mainly focus on alt text when trying to understand what an image is about.
+In a video from 2007, Matt Cutts explains that Google mainly focuses on alt text when trying to understand what an image is about.
 Google also said that:

 providing useful, accurate information in your ALT attributes can make your photos and pictures more discoverable on the web.

 In the same video, Matt Cutts explains that the <Alt> attribute is: